codica2/redirect-s3-cf/README.md

 ## Configuring CloudFront

-After getting certificates go to CloudFront and create two ditributions.
-For Origin Domain Name use the S3 endpoint, **dont use** autocompleted variant.
+After getting certificates, go to CloudFront and create two ditributions.
+For Origin Domain Name use the S3 endpoint, **don't use** autocompleted variant.

 ![](cf-domain.png)